-- 1. The discharge shall be planned by agency staff. - 2.
-The agency may discharge a child on an emergency basis if failure to do so could result in harm to the child, other persons, or significant property damage. - 3.
-A child shall be discharged to the custody of the child's parent or a person with authorization from the parent, guardian, or a person authorized by court order to assume custody of the child. - 4.
-The agency shall complete a discharge statement on each child that includes a discharge date and reason for discharge and provide a copy of it to the child's custodian. - 5.
+- 1. The discharge of any child shall be planned by agency staff. - 2.
+The agency may discharge a child on an emergency basis if failure to do so could result in harm to the child or other persons or significant property damage. - 3.
+A agency shall discharge the child to the custody of their parent, their guardian, a person with authorization from their parent or guardian, or a person authorized by court order to assume custody of the child. - 4.
+The agency shall complete a discharge statement on each child (including the date of and reason for discharge) and provide a copy of it to the child's custodian.. - 5.
 Documentation of the discharge shall be maintained in the child's record.